 Be sure to read your policy so you understand what exactly is covered and what is not covered.
 A home warranty is not the same as the home owner’s insurance.

 How Long Does a Home Warranty Last?

-The home warranty will generally last for one year however they can be renewed by the homeowner at the end of the year.
-Often times buyers don’t want to incur the expense of the home warranty, however, it is beneficial to do so.
+The home warranty will generally last for one year.
+A homeowner can renew a home warranty at the end of the year.
+Oftentimes buyers don’t want to incur the expense of the home warranty, however, it is beneficial to do so.
 You can never anticipate how long an appliance is going to last.
 This is important if you are purchasing an older home and the appliances have not been updated.

 How Does a Buyer Benefit from a Home Warranty

 When a buyer is moving into a home, there are always unexpected expenses.
 There are moving expenses and if the buyer is going to be adding window coverings and other items to the home, it can be an expense to move.
 The last thing a buyer wants to worry about is a major item breaking down in the home such as an appliance.
 Buyers will most definitely benefit from a home warranty plan.
 The warranty can protect a home buyer’s budget from expensive repairs.
 When a buyer is moving into a home, there are always unexpected expenses

 Additionally, home buyers just need to call in and there are service providers that are available for the specific need.
 And a warranty will provide service calls and most companies do offer 24/7 service requests.What are the benefits of a home warranty service contract?Click To Tweet